All that glisters...

 However, the dark days of winter have driven me to sample a few short stories from a writer's perspective; getting to feel the tone, the flow... and what else to get the juices flowing than a competition?
 After all, practice is always good practice, as any writer knows.

 Where to start?
 Being a believer in recycling my wordage (a habit from my freelance journalism days) I poked through some old files - mainly those in my memory - and came up with an idea I had first put onto paper as part of a script from my Creative Writing MA.
-I was pleased to learn that the converted script
+I am now pleased to learn that the converted script

 has been selected for an anthology by the wonderful people at Glittery Literary, a platform 'to promote, reward and share fabulous, original writing and great story telling' (which also donates to alleviate child poverty) - what's not to like?